We all have guardian angels. Jesus told His disciples:

-However, very few of us realize this or would even dare to converse with them on a daily basis.
-For most of us guardian angels are “cute” stories we tell children so that they are not afraid of the dark.
+However, only some of us realize this or would even dare to converse with them daily.
+For most of us, guardian angels are “cute” stories we tell children, so they are not afraid of the dark.

-What we don’t realize is that our guardian angels are there right beside us, ready to help us and are continually knocking at the door, waiting for us to respond to their invitation.
+We don’t realize that our guardian angels are right beside us, ready to help us and continually knocking at the door, waiting for us to respond to their invitation.

 So who are these heavenly beings?
-Well, here are 5 simple facts to get you started
+Well, here are five simple facts to get you started

-Even more so, Saint Anselm states that at the very moment of the union of soul and body God appoints an angel to watch over him/her.
-This would mean that during pregnancy a woman would be surrounded by two guardian angels.
-They watch over us from the very beginning and it is up to us to allow them to fulfill their duties for the rest of our lives.
+Even more so, Saint Anselm states that God appoints an angel to watch over them at the very moment of the union of soul and body.
+This would mean that two guardian angels would surround a woman during pregnancy.
+They watch over us from the beginning, and it is up to us to allow them to fulfill their duties for the rest of our lives.

 All of the angels in the world were created at one instance at the very beginning of creation.
 One theory that we are allowed to believe is that on the first day when God made “light,” the “light He made was the angels (Gen. 1:3).
 This is further confirmed when God “divided the light from the darkness,” referring to the rebellion of the angels led by Lucifer (Gen. 1:4).
 This is brought forth by Saint Augustine in The City of God:

-if we are justified in understanding in this light the creation of the angels, then certainly they were created partakers of the eternal light which is the unchangeable Wisdom of God, by which all things were made, and whom we call the only-begotten Son of God; so that they, being illumined by the Light that created them, might themselves become light and be called “Day,” in participation of that unchangeable Light and Day which is the Word of God, by whom both themselves and all else were made.
+If we are justified in understanding in this light the creation of the angels, then certainly they have created partakers of the eternal light, which is the unchangeable Wisdom of God, by which all things were made, and whom we call the only-begotten Son of God; so that they, being illuminated by the light that created them, might themselves become light and be called “Day,” in participation of that unchangeable Light and Day which is the Word of God, by whom both themselves and all else were made.
 (Book 11, Chapter 9, emphasis added)

-This makes sense as the “Sun” and “Moon” were not created until the fourth day!
-As a result, angels are a separate part of God’s creation and we do not become an entirely new being when we die.
+This makes sense, as the “Sun” and “Moon” were not created until the fourth day!
+As a result, angels are a separate part of God’s creation, and we do not become entirely new beings when we die.

-We remain human and if we are granted the Beatific Vision, we will be transfigured and receive our resurrected bodies at the end of time.
+We remain human, and if granted the Beatific Vision, we will be transfigured and receive our resurrected bodies at the end of time.

 Angels are spiritual beings and do not have bodies.

-It may not be clearly evident that it is our Guardian Angel communicating to us, but we may realize that the idea or thought did not come from our own minds.
-On rare occasions (like those in the Bible), angels can take physical appearance and speak with words.
-This is not the rule, but the exception to the rule, so don’t expect your Guardian Angel to show up in your room!
+It may not be evident that our Guardian Angel is communicating to us, but we may realize that the idea or thought did not come from our own minds.
+On rare occasions (like those in the Bible), angels can take a physical appearance and speak with words.
+This is not the rule, but the exception, so don’t expect your Guardian Angel to show up in your room!
 It may happen, but it only occurs based on the circumstance.

-The practice of assigning names to the Holy Angels should be discouraged, except in the cases of Gabriel, Raphael and Michael whose names are contained in Holy Scripture.
+Giving names to Holy Angels should be discouraged, except for Gabriel, Raphael, and Michael, whose names are mentioned in the Holy Scripture.
+This is because having a name gives someone specific authority over another person.
+Our Guardian Angels are not under our control; they only report to one Commander, God himself.
+We can ask for their help or assistance, but we should not feel like we can summon them whenever we want.
+The practice of assigning names to the Holy Angels should be discouraged, except in the cases of Gabriel, Raphael, and Michael, whose names are contained in the Holy Scripture.
 (Congregation of Divine Worship and the Sacraments, The Directory of Popular Piety, n.
 217, 2001)

-The reasoning behind this is that a name contains a certain amount of authority over another person.
-If I know your name I can call you whenever I want and can feel a certain amount of authority over you.
-We do not have authority over our Guardian Angels.
+This is because a name contains a certain amount of authority over another person.
+If I know your name, I can call you whenever I want and feel some authority over you.
+We do not have control over our Guardian Angels.
 They only report to one Commander: God Himself.
 We can ask for their assistance or help, but we should not feel like they are at our beck and call.

 According to Saint Thomas Aquinas:

-The swiftness of the angel’s movement is not measured by the quantity of his power, but according to the determination of his will (Summa Theologica, I, 53, 3, ad 1)
+The quantity of his power does not measure the swiftness of the angel’s movement, but according to the determination of his will (Summa Theologica, I, 53, 3, ad 1)

-Angels are not bound by a material body like we are and so they can move super fast, the speed of “thought”…much faster than Superman.
-So if you ask your Guardian Angel to help someone else out, they will be back at your side before you realize.
+A material body does not bind angels like we are so they can move super fast, the speed of “thought”…much quicker than Superman.
+So if you ask your Guardian Angel to help someone else, they will be back at your side before you realize it.